YShoji-HEP/dbgbb/README.md

 #### Why not use a HDF5 file?
 It is sometimes useful to be able to read debugging data while the program is running.
 HDF5 easily collapses if the file is opened while it is being written.
 In addition, the syntax of `dbgbb` is much simpler than HDF5, which requires setting the database name, array shape, etc.
+Another advantage is that the `BulletinBoard` server keeps debugging data in memory, which is much faster to access.

 #### Why not use an integrated visualizer?
 When the plot is not satisfactory, the entire code must be rerun since all data is gone once the program terminates.
 This is often a pain in scientific computations.
 It is thus more sensible to separete the plotting code from the main code.